Kitchen Layout 101: The Kitchen Work Triangle & Zones

 Kitchen Work Triangle

 The kitchen work triangle is a 90-year-old concept that dictates the placement of the sink, cooktop, and refrigerator.
-According to the theory, when these three elements are close (but not too close) together, the kitchen will be easy to use, and the cook won't have to take a lot of wasted steps.
-It's about as well-known and time-tested an interior design concept as they come.
+According to the kitchen triangle rule, when these three elements are close (but not too close) together, the kitchen will be easy to use, and the cook won’t have to take a lot of wasted steps.
+It’s about as well-known and time-tested an interior design concept as they come.
 But is the kitchen work triangle still relevant today?

 How to design the perfect kitchen work triangle

 Here are the specific rules that dictate a proper work triangle.
+This layout is often referred to as the golden triangle in kitchen design.

 • The three elements (cooktop, sink, and refrigerator) must be laid out in a triangle pattern, between 4 feet and 9 feet apart.